AleFuzeti/AleFuzeti/README.md

 # Hi!
 I'm Alexandre Fuzeti.
 Welcome to my GitHub 😁

-- 📚 Currently in the seventh semester of Computer Science
+- 📚 Graduated in Computer Science from the State University of Londrina (UEL)
+- 🎓 Currently pursuing a Master's in Computer Science, specializing in Artificial Intelligence and Machine Learning
 - 🌱 Studying Machine Learning
 - 📩 Contact me: alebertipaglia@gmail.com